 Degree of capability for parallel processing.

-Furthermore, the technical description should point out any specific properties of the proposal (e.g. additional functionality such as benefit for 4:4:4 coding, error resilience, scalability).
+Furthermore, the technical description should point out any specific properties of the proposal (e.g. additional functionality such as benefit for 4:4:4 coding, error resilience, scalability, multi-view coding, screen content coding, or lightfield coding).

 Optional information